You are here: HomeTibet Tours6 Days Tibetan "Switzerland View" Tour

 Today's Highlights: Norbulingka, Tibet Museum, Sera Monastery

-The Etiquette of Visiting Monastery: 1) you shouldn't wear short and uncover shoulders; 2) taking off your sunglasses and hat before entering the chapels; 3) taking photos is usually not allowed inside the chapels.
+The Etiquette of Visiting Monastery: 1) you shouldn't wear short and uncover shoulders; 2) taking off your sunglasses and hat before entering the monastery; 3) taking photos and videos are usually not allowed inside the monastery.

-• Norbulingka Summer Palace Norbulingka Summer Palace in October
+• Norbulingka Summer Palace in October Norbulingka Summer Palace in October

 • Tibet Museum with Traditional Tibetan Style Architecture Tibet Museum with Traditional Tibetan Style Architecture